Join VAHS

 VAHS Projects

-In addition, donations support the continuing maintenance of the Depot Campus where over 60,000 people have enjoyed the 1927 Historic Venice Train Depot and the Circus Car Museum.
-VAHS is also working on another project to refurbish the Caboose, which will be a welcome addition to the Depot Campus.
+VAHS, a 501(c)3 nonprofit organization, relies heavily on the financial support of individuals and businesses to fund various projects which enhance the quality of life for residents and tourists.
+Donations also support the continuing maintenance of the Depot Campus where over 70,000 people have enjoyed the 1927 Historic Venice Train Depot and the Circus Car Museum.
+VAHS is also working on another project to refurbish the Caboose, which will be a welcomed addition to the Depot Campus.
+The following are highlights of the projects and how you can help to support our efforts. |

 Caboose Renovations